FCN+: Global Receptive Convolution Makes FCN Great Again

 \textbf{GRC vs. deformable convolutions.} In Table~\ref{tab:grc_vs_other_conv}, we compare our GRC with deformable convolution (standard convolution has been compared in Table~\ref{tab:ablation_study}).
-For a fair comparison, we only replace the GRC with the deformable convolution while keeping all the other settings the same.
+For fair comparison, we only replace the GRC with the deformable convolution while keep all the other settings the same.
 We can see from Table~\ref{tab:grc_vs_other_conv} that our GRC is clearly better than this competitor.
-This suggests the superiority of our GRC in enlarging the receptive field.
+This suggests the superiority of our GRC for enlarging the receptive field.

-\textbf{FCN+ vs. FCN.} We compare our FCN+ with the baseline method, i.e., FCN, in Table~\ref{tab:ablation_study}.
+\textbf{FCN+ vs. FCN.} We compare our FCN+ with FCN in Table~\ref{tab:ablation_study}.
 We can see that replacing the standard convolution with our proposed GRC can increase the mIoU by 8.44\% for ResNet-50, and 6.83\% for ResNet-101.
-It is also noteworthy that our \emph{FCN+ does not introduce any extra parameters or FLOPs to FCN} (though not shown in the table).
+It is also noteworthy that our FCN+ does not introduce any extra parameters or FLOPs to FCN.
 This makes our FCN+ highly efficient.
-The performance improvement results from the global receptive field of GRC, which can exploit the global context for better pixel-wise representations.
+The performance improvement is attributed to the global receptive field of GRC, which can exploit the global context for better pixel-wise representations.
 These comparisons verify the efficiency and efficacy of our FCN+.

 Until now, we have investigated three cases of different channel numbers.
 They are A: FCN based on standard convolution with all channels having original sampling locations; B: FCN+ based on GRC with evenly separated channels; C: Variant of GRC with all channels having shifted sampling locations.
 Table~\ref{tab:ablation_study} shows A vs. B, where B (FCN+) is clearly better than A (FCN).
 Besides, Table~\ref{tab:grc_stage} shows the results of B (1st row, GRC) vs. C (2nd row) where B beats C. Thus, evenly separating channels is better than the other two design choices.